bob134552/Battlestations/README.md

 - [This](https://stackoverflow.com/questions/40870635/star-rating-system-html) post on stackoverflow to work out how to make a star rating.
 - [This](https://codinhood.com/micro/10-dropdown-menu-animations-css-transform) post to animate the dropdown for products.
 - [This](https://1stwebdesigner.com/pure-css-animated-page-loaders/) for the hexagon loading overlay during checkout.
-- The Boutique Ado tutorials by Chris Zielinski, which helped tremendously throughtout development of this site.
+- The Boutique Ado tutorials by Chris Zielinski, which helped tremendously throughtout developement of this site.

 ### Media and Content